google/libphonenumber/README.md

 7.7.3, the new one would be 8.0.0.

-If any of those changes *enable* clients to update their code to take advantage of new functionality, we publish a minor release.
-So we'd go from 7.7.3 to 7.8.0.
+If any of those changes *enable* clients to update their code to take advantage of new functionality, and if clients would have to roll-back these changes in the event that the release was marked as "bad", we publish a minor release.
+For example, we'd go from 7.7.3 to 7.8.0.

 Otherwise, including when a release contains only [metadata](FAQ.md#metadata_definition) changes, we publish a sub-minor release, e.g. 7.7.3 to 7.7.4.

 Sometimes we make internal changes to the code or metadata that, while not affecting compatibility for clients, could affect compatibility for **porters**